 '''

 Ihandle IupSubmenu(const char title, Ihandle menu); [in C]

-iup.submenu{menu: ihandle[; title = title: string]} -> (elem: ihan
+iup.submenu{menu: ihandle; title = title: string} -> (elem: ihandl

 submenu(title, menu) [in LED]

 '''

 title: String containing the text to be shown on the item.
-It is a creationonly attribute and cannot be changed later.
-It can be NULL.
-It will set the TITLE attribute.

-menu: menu identifier.
+It is a creationonly attribute and cannot be changed later. menu: menu identifier.

-Returns: the identifier of the created element, or NULL if an error occurs.
+This function returns the identifier of the created submenu, or NULL if an error occurs.